trackplus/Genji/README.md

     gradle

 The result will be a "war" file in the "target" directory.
-To install Genji, please follow the instructions in the installation manual at [http://www.trackplus.com/en/issue-tracking-documentation.html](http://www.trackplus.com/en/issue-tracking-documentation.html).
+To install Genji, please follow the instructions in the [installation manual](http://www.trackplus.com/en/issue-tracking-documentation.html).

 ### Installation
 To install Genji on a Windows based system you can use the Windows installer.
-If you built Genji yourself or you want to install the system on a Unix based computer, please follow the instructions in the installation mannual at [http://www.trackplus.com/en/issue-tracking-documentation.html](http://www.trackplus.com/en/issue-tracking-documentation.html).
+If you built Genji yourself or you want to install the system on a Unix based computer, please follow the instructions in the [installation manual](http://www.trackplus.com/en/issue-tracking-documentation.html).

+### Copyright and license
+Code and documentation copyright 2004-2015 Steinbeis GmbH & Co.
+KG.
+Code released under the GPL V3 license.
+Docs released under Creative Commons.